xiaracclaere/list-manager/README.md

 - v8.1
 - v8.2

-**You may not have seen these versions**, because they are **removed from GitHub** when they are stayed 7 days in GitHub by their release time.
+**You may not have seen these versions**, because they are **removed from GitHub** 7 days after their release.

 ## What is The Recommend Version?

-The recommend versions are grouped:
+They are grouped by purpose:

 **_Performance:_**